prebid/Prebid.js/getting-started.md

 * **Bidder API**

 	Prebid.js supports all major pre-bid bidders out of the box.
-We used the same API to implement all the bidder integration.
+We used the same API to implement all the bidder integrations.
 If you'd like to add a new bidder into the framework, or just to study how it works, refer to [Bidder API Docs]().

 * **Ad Server API**: